-Chapter 31 from the Ama audiobook
+Chapter 31 of Ama

 Jason placed his hand on the door and pushed.
 It opened a little and then slammed shut again; someone had pushed back on it and now held it closed.